sudish-666/Digital-Literacy/README.md

 Task 2 — Student Digital Portfolio

 I set up profiles on GitHub, LinkedIn, and Kaggle.
-My GitHub already existed but was basically empty — this task pushed me to actually write a proper profile README.
-LinkedIn was new for me; I filled in my education section and connected it to my college email.
+My GitHub already existed but was basically empty — this task pushed me to actually write a proper README for my profile.
+LinkedIn was new to me; I filled out my education section and linked it to my college email.

 - GitHub: [github.com/sudish-666](https://github.com/sudish-666)
 - LinkedIn: [linkedin.com/in/sudish-agarwal-5189b1398](https://www.linkedin.com/in/sudish-agarwal-5189b1398)